nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 4. The `AddGradeCommand` will then validate the parameters and creates a `Grade` object.
 5. Assuming that the above steps are all successful, the `LogicManager` will call the `ModelManager`'s `addGrade()`, then create a `CommandResult` object and return the result.
-6. The `Ui` component will detect this cahnge and update the GUI.
+6. The `Ui` component will detect this change and update the GUI.
 ![Sequence Diagram of Add Grade](images/grade/GradeSequenceDiagram.png)

 #### Design Consideration